 University of Saskatchewan

 University of Saskatchewan offers 58 undergraduate and graduate degrees, diplomas and certificates, with 20,000 students enrolled full-time or part-time annually.
-Highly innovation-focused, U of S is home to: Canada’s largest toxicology centre; the Canadian Light Source (Canada’s only synchrotron and the only one in the world located on a university campus); the Vaccine and Infectious Disease Organization, a world leader in the research and development of vaccine and immunity-enhancing technologies for humans and animals; and the new International Vaccine Centre (InterVac) designed to be one of the largest containment level-3 vaccine research and development facilities in North America.
+Highly innovation-focused, U of S is home to: Canada’s largest toxicology centre; the Canadian Light Source (Canada’s only synchrotron); the Vaccine and Infectious Disease Organization, a world leader in the research and development of vaccine and immunity-enhancing technologies for humans and animals; and the new International Vaccine Centre (InterVac) designed to be one of the largest containment level-3 vaccine research and development facilities in North America.

 University of Waterloo